henrik/styleguide/README.markdown

 * [GitHub's version](https://github.com/styleguide/ruby)

-# Design

-There are of course a ton of principles, but these are some I feel I've learned something from and try to apply in my day to day work.

-* **DRY: don't repeat yourself.** Each piece of knowledge in the system should be in one place and not duplicated.
-This can be data or domain logic.
-Not duplicating data/domain logic is *important* DRY and imperative.
-Not typing the same markup or code construct twice is less important DRY: sometimes duplication is more readable and maintainable than abstraction.

-* **The Law of Demeter.** Don't tie one object to the innards of another.
-Have them interact through public interfaces that are as shallow and as stable as possible.

 # HTML

 * Always use `alt` attributes for images, but set an empty value (`<img src="foo.jpg" alt="">`) if an image-less version of the site would get by fine without that image.